Flu Shots

 The best way to protect yourself from getting the flu is to receive a flu shot.
 The vaccine is safe and effective.
 The Johnson County Department of Health and Environment encourages everyone over the age of six months to get the flu shot.

 JCDHE is a KanCare provider for all managed care organizations: Aetna Better Health of Kansas, Sunflower and UnitedHealthcare Community Plan.
-JCDHE also accepts private insurance from Blue Cross Blue Shield of Kansas City, Ambetter, Cigna, Aetna, UnitedHealthcare and Medicare Part B. We do not accept insurance from any Medicare HMO plans.
+JCDHE also accepts private insurance from Blue Cross Blue Shield of Kansas City, Ambetter, Cigna, Aetna, UnitedHealthcare and Medicare Part B and Part D. We do not accept insurance from any Medicare HMO plans.
 Check your health benefit plan to confirm coverage for payment of services.
 Cash, check or credit card payment is also accepted for those without insurance or who carry other insurance plans.

 Walk-In Clinic Hours